-The images you see on our website are made up of just a fraction of the complex and diverse Queer and Trans history of Alabama and represent history from the late 1970s to the mid-2000s.
+The images you see on our website are made up of just a fraction of the complex and diverse Queer and Trans history of the South and represent history from the late 1920s to the present..
 These images have been selected so you can see some of what our collection seeks to build as the project grows and as our relationships with donors increase over time.
 We hope that you will continue to check back on our site to see this collection of images grow as we continue to uncover and make visible this amazing history.

 Early 1900s Chapbook: Central Alabama